thienpa304/test-ion/README.md

 [![Project Demo Video](/public/admin-page.png)](/public/video-demo.mp4)

-Click the image above to watch the demo on YouTube.
+Click the image above to download and watch the demo.